 By Wendell Roelf

-Cape Town’s city hall and the Table Mountain which rises above the city will be illuminated every night this week in purple, the colour of Tutu’s clerical robes.
+The cathedral and the Table Mountain that rises above the city have been illuminated every night this week in purple, the colour of Tutu’s clerical robes.

 Life-size posters of Tutu, with his hands clasped, were placed outside the cathedral, where the number of congregants was restricted in line with COVID-19 measures.